3rd Jewish Climate Action Conference:

 - Listened to stories from youth advocates fighting against climate change from a Jewish perspective.
 They learned what one can do to help!

-- Delved into sessions that enhanced they spiritual resilience through meditating, journaling, storytelling, music, mindfulness, and yoga and movement.
+- Delved into sessions that enhanced their spiritual resilience through meditating, journaling, storytelling, music, mindfulness, and yoga and movement.

 EVERYTHING IS CONNECTED